 If you had nothing to hide, you would have nothing to fear.
 But your organization has some serious ideas and details about your products or services.
-These ideas and plannings are something you would want to hide from your competitors or enemies.
-However, if your information is somehow compromised, it would cause an impact on your overall business strategy.
+You would want to hide these ideas and plans from your competitors or enemies.
+However, if your information is somehow compromised, it would have an impact on your overall business strategy.
 The attackers and hackers are always targeting your assets and digital information that can help them get into your business and figure out your potential weaknesses.
 It takes only a couple of hours to learn about your information.
-The Open Source Intelligence (OSINT) gather the information that would provide insights about the following things to the attackers:
+Open Source Intelligence (OSINT) gathers the information that would provide insights about the following things to the attackers:

 - Your name

 - Email Accounts and Passwords

 If the attackers get hold of this information, they could seriously damage your organization in many ways.
 For example, you could lose your credibility and authority in your industry.
 This information is especially vulnerable if you reuse and overuse one password on different websites or applications.
 But OPSEC figures out the potential vulnerabilities of your business’s online security and works on improving the safety measures.
 Therefore, if you are building a big business with lots of potential, you should think about relying on OPSEC security operations.